STANDARD TERMS AND CONDITIONS FOR END USER ORGANIZATION MEMBERSHIP

 Except as otherwise specified in this Agreement, neither Party will be liable for any indirect, incidental, special, consequential or punitive damages, including without limitation, damages for lost profits, data or use, incurred under this Agreement, whether in an action in contract or tort, even if that Party has been advised of the possibility of such damages.

 A. Confidential Information.
-Each Party acknowledges that by reason of its relationship with the other Party hereunder, such Party (the “Receiving Party”) might receive access to certain information and materials concerning the other Party (the “Disclosing Party”).
+Each Party acknowledges that by reason of its relationship with the other Party hereunder, such Party (the “Receiving Party”) might receive access to certain confidential and proprietary information and materials concerning the other Party (the “Disclosing Party”).
 “Confidential Information" means oral or written non-public information that the Disclosing Party designates as being confidential or which, under the circumstances surrounding disclosure, ought to be treated as confidential, whether provided to the Receiving Party before, on or after the date hereof.
 "Confidential Information" includes, without limitation, information relating to the Disclosing Party’s software and hardware products, specifications, databases, networks, systems design, file layouts, tool combinations and development methods, and information relating to the Disclosing Party's business or financial affairs, such as business methods, marketing strategies, pricing, product development strategies and methods, customer lists and financial results.
 "Confidential Information" also includes information received from others that the Disclosing Party is obligated to treat as confidential.
-"Confidential Information" includes all tangible materials which contain Confidential Information, including, without limitation, written or printed documents, computer disks or tapes, and other magnetic or optical storage media, whether user- or machine-readable.
+"Confidential Information" includes all tangible materials which contain Confidential Information including, without limitation, written or printed documents, computer disk storage, and other magnetic or optical storage media, whether user- or machinereadable.